What To Do When a Coaching Client is Suicidal

 michael marx headshot july 2018

-Michael J. Marx, Ed.D., PCC, specializes in Business Coaching and corporate consultation and is the volunteer co-leader of ICF Global’s Ethics Community of Practice, a member of the ICF Independent Review Board and a member of the ICF Ethics Code Review Team.
-He is an on-site Suicide Prevention Advocate for Reaching Everyone Preventing Suicide (REPS) in Steamboat Springs, Colorado, USA.
-He also teaches ethics and coaching skills mastery for the Professional Christian Coaching Institute.
-Additionally, he is past president of Christian Coaches Network International and the author of Ethics and Risk Management for Christian Coaches (2016).
-You can email him at Michael@NewTrailsCoaching.com.
+Michael J. Marx, MCC, EdD, was the volunteer co-leader of ICF’s Ethics Community of Practice, a member of the ICF Independent Review Board, and a member of the ICF Ethics Code Review Team.
+He was an on-site suicide prevention advocate for Reaching Everyone Preventing Suicide (REPS) in Steamboat Springs, Colorado, USA, and taught ethics and coaching skills mastery for the Professional Christian Coaching Institute.
+Additionally, he was also a past president of Christian Coaches Network International and the author of Ethics and Risk Management for Christian Coaches.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.